escomputers/hc_vault/README.md

 ### whoami
 Django web app, with Django Q as multiprocessing task queue for fetching data from a list of Hashicorp Vault nodes/cluster and showing to the browser with bootstrap and adminlte.

+This PoC is based on fetching Vault entities and get notified via email if a specific threshold is being reached.

 ### pre-requisites
 - Docker
 - Vault nodes/cluster